labsyspharm/harvardtissueatlas/_atlas-datasets/zhang-2024.md

 {% include minerva-story-sorting-pubs.md %}

 ## Data Access
-Instructions to access data will be posted to the [Zenodo repository](https://zenodo.org/records/10182505) associated with this publication.
+Instructions to access data are available on the [Zenodo repository](https://zenodo.org/records/10182505) and [GitHub repository](https://github.com/labsyspharm/Melanoma_BMAL1_Plasticity) associated with this publication.